JLu2022/eire-aiai-dairy-energy-simulator/paper.md

 ## Energy and simulation models

 The farm-energy estimation component represents electricity demand at the farm level using a modular equipment-oriented structure.
-The model combines user-configurable farm descriptors—such as herd size, number of milking units, date, milking schedule, milk cooling configuration, and water-heating choice—with component-level demand calculations to estimate daily electricity consumption, hourly load shape, and equipment-level contributions.
+The model combines user-configurable farm descriptors—such as herd size, number of milking units, date, milking schedule, milk cooling configuration, and water-heating choice, with component-level demand calculations to estimate daily electricity consumption, hourly load shape, and equipment-level contributions.
 Seasonal effects are represented through month-dependent inputs and interpolated daily behavior, allowing the tool to express changing demand patterns across the production year.

 This component is designed to support practical scenario exploration rather than high-complexity physical simulation.
 The modeling strategy prioritizes interpretable inputs and outputs that are meaningful to farm-level decision support, while preserving a structure that remains close to the underlying research logic from which the implementation was derived.